 Mexican cuisine is rightfully considered one of the most diverse, rich, and colorful in the world.
 It’s taken time, but today it has gained a spot amongst the best.
 Today, three Mexican inspired restaurants hold places in the World’s 50 Best Restaurants in the World list, but it’s not all fine dining.
 The best Mexican food can be found in the streets and homes around the country.
 It is a must see part of Latin America.
+One thing people sleep on is Mexican breakfast.

 Pan dulce literally means sweet bread and has been part of the country’s culture since it was brought by European immigrants five hundred years ago.
 Sweet bread comes with imaginative names and might resemble hair braids, seashells, bow ties or ears.
 There are hundreds of styles, and everyone has its favorite.
 Not all sweet bread is made every day, as some are seasonal or made for specific dates.